 Go on, you deserve it.
 Arabella Spa (Tel +34 971 629 600) at St Regis Mar d’avall is Europe’s largest spa, awash with luxurious facilities and treatments, including the exclusive Anne Sémonin tailor-made products and therapies.
 A spa day costs 77€, including use of locker, robe, slippers, towel, all facilities, fruit, teas and water.
 Treatments are extra but reduce the day-pass cost to 47€.
 A day’s use of the Talise Spa at the Jumeirah Port Sóller Hotel & Spa (Tel +34 971 637 810) costs 50€ per person (excluding treatments).

 Go on a yoga retreat

 The best modern yoga retreats combine rejuvenating practice with other pleasurable activities.
-Stay with Balearic Retreats and you’ll not only leave toned and balanced, but with a big smile on your face.
-Its lovely instructors know all the nicest spots, so you’ll get out and discover hidden Mallorca in the sunshine before heading back to your charming villa for more yoga and delicious vegetarian food.
+Stay with Ananda Mallorca and you’ll not only leave toned and balanced, but with a big smile on your face.
 Truly a way to boost mind body and spirit.
 Visit their web to get inspired and pick a package for you.